irina08/ios_Appium/README.md

 Those tests run perfect on simulator iPhone X 12.0.
 For running test on Android we need to modify some files:
-config.properties, and modify AppStart.java file.
+config.properties, and modify AppStart.java file, and setup environment for
+ Android Simulator.

 ### How to run project
 1. You need to clone this repo to your local machine.